Checkmarx/kics/docs/CONTRIBUTING.md

 1. Open the failing unit-test page, go to **Test and Generate Report Dev**, wait for the report to generate, then search for `FAIL:` to identify the issue.

-2. Alternatively, access the **Summary** tab, download the artifact that includes the failing OS in its name (or any artifact if all OS tests fail), open it, and search for `FAIL:` or the name of the query (e.g., `user_data_contains_encodd_private_key`).
+2. Alternatively, access the **Summary** tab, download the artifact that includes the failing OS in its name (or any artifact if all OS tests fail), open it, and search for `FAIL:` or the name of the query (e.g., `user_data_contains_encoded_private_key`).

 Unit test failures can occurr due to incorrectly defined lines in `positive_expected_result.json` or missing tests in that file.

 ### Grype or Trivy tests failing

 Sometimes the KICS pipelines may fail due to issues in the Grype and Trivy tests.
-In such cases, it might be sufficient to just update the version on the `go.mod` file.
+In such cases, it might be sufficient to just update a package version on the `go.mod` file.
 For such cases here are the recommended steps:

 1. Open the action that is currently failing.
 2. Go to the `Summary` tab on the top left corner.
 3. Go to the `Grype docker image scan` or `Trivy docker image scan` jobs.
 4. Download the artifact `trivy-fs-scan-results` or similar.
-5. Open the `results.txt` file and check if there is any table that suggests the the new version of the library that is causing the problem.
+5. Open the `results.txt` file and check if there is any table that suggests which version of the library is causing the problem.
-6. After that, go to the `go.mod` file that is on the root of the repository and, change the version of the library to the version that is suggested on the file `results.txt` downloaded.
+6. After that, go to the `go.mod` file that is on the root of the repository, changing the version of the library to the version that is suggested on the file `results.txt` downloaded, under "fixed version".
 7. Run `go mod tidy`.
 8. Run `go mod vendor`.
 9. Commit and push the changes.

-NOTE: This is only a solution to solve the cases when the results provide a library that is on `go.mod` file and has a recommended fixed version.
-In some cases, there is no recommended version for the library on the `results.txt` or the library mentioned on the file is not on the `go.mod` file, for these cases, commonly it is needed to update the image on the `Dockerfile`.
+NOTE: This is only a solution to solve the cases when the results provide a package that is on `go.mod` file and has a recommended fixed version.
+In some cases, there is no recommended version for the library on the `results.txt` or the library mentioned on the file is not on the `go.mod` file, for these cases, the typical solution is to update the image defined in the `Dockerfile`.

+To check for the latest images available, you can refer to [dockerhub checkmarx community organization]([Checkmarx | Docker Hub](https://hub.docker.com/u/checkmarx))

 ---